timif2/timif2/README.md

 # Data Science Projects

 This page a collection is a collection of my selected data science related projects, used to explore components of machine learning.
-My projects in statistical analysis can be found here.

 At the moment, from a more theoretical perspective, I am interested in the applications of Transformer architecture.
 As such, a few of my projects are exploring applications them.
 The versatile and exciting applications in NLP and Computer Vision are what I find interesting.
-You can find my CV/resume [here](https://drive.google.com/file/d/1_2QWCdqKewpJduUf-kRKy2IXr3CqEt-0/view?usp=drive_link).
+You can find my CV/resume [here](https://drive.google.com/file/d/1_2QWCdqKewpJduUf-kRKy2IXr3CqEt-0/view?usp=sharing)

 I am currently developing an educational web app on transformers.
 If you would like to contact me about this please send me an [email](timicsbe@gmail.com)